 Additional Features and Costs

-Amazon S3 pricing also includes charges for management and analytics tools, data replication across regions or within the same region, security and access tools, and costs associated with data transformation and querying through services like AmazonS3 Select.
+Amazon S3 pricing also includes charges for management and analytics tools, data replication across regions or within the same region, security and access tools, and costs associated with data transformation and querying through services like Amazon S3 Select (Discontinued for new customers as of July 25, 2024).

-Furthermore, using Amazon S3 Object Lambda results in charges based on the data processed, and costs can vary significantly with server location and data transfer destinations, particularly when transferring data across different AWS regions.
+Furthermore, using Amazon S3 Object Lambda results in charges based on the data processed, and costs can vary significantly with server location and data transfer destinations, particularly when transferring data across different AWS regions

 What are the top 10 best practices for S3 cost optimization?